alphagov/design-system-team-docs/source/guides/get-help-from-other-roles.html.md

 - arrange a call

 ## Designers
-The Design System team has a number of different designers covering the interaction, service and graphic design disciplines.
-They use their knowledge of user needs to design styles, components and patterns that assist the community.
+Our designers cover the interaction, service and graphic design disciplines.
+A graphic designer creates graphic elements that underpin interaction and service design.
+An interaction designer works out the best way to let users interact with services, in terms of both overall flow and at the level of individual design elements.
+A service designers design the end-to-end journey of a service.
+You can read more about user-centred design roles on the [Digital, Data and Technology Profession Capability Framework](https://ddat-capability-framework.service.gov.uk/).

 As a group of designers on this team, we tend not to focus on job titles and specific DDAT skills.
 Instead we work as a group.
 Though each of us will have particular areas of expertise, we will often work together to draw from each other's skills and knowledge.